The Deviant’s War

 Learn with Eric

-Enroll in Queer History 101, a free queer history newsletter, exploring how queer folks have survived and thrived throughout the millennia.
+Enroll in Queer History 101, a year-round queer history class that explores how queer folks have survived and thrived throughout the millennia.
 And no homework!

 The Deviant’s War is a compelling work that should be on the reading list for everyone who cares about the quest for full civil rights for all Americans.